Rvvshid04/dictionary-app/README.md

 ### About
-This is a dictionry 'study' project.
-Mean't for me to improve my skills in software development.
+This is a dictionary 'study' project.
+Meant for me to improve my skills in software development.
 The technologies to be used are ones I've used before yet still feel that I don't really know.

 ### Technologies to be used